Tariffs and Trade Toolkit

-The United States is proposing a tariff of 25% on Canadian goods and 10% on Canadian oil and gas imported into the US.
-This was initially planned for February 4th, 2025 but has been delayed until March 4, 2025, at 12:01 a.m. eastern time.
+The United States had imposed a tariff of 25% on Canadian goods and 10% on Canadian oil and gas imported into the US as of March 4, 2025, at 12:01 a.m. eastern time.
+On March 6, the US announced an exemption to tariffs for goods that comply with the Canada-US-Mexico trade pact until April 2, 2025.

 As a border community, the Langley Chamber knows the importance and value of the Canada-U.S. trade relationship -- one of the most fair, successful, and deeply integrated in the world.
 These destructive and counter-productive tariffs imposed by the US jeopardize this relationship, hurting businesses on both sides that have spent decades working together successfully through predictable trade policies, and punishing consumers and workers in both countries.